 There shouldn’t exactly be a limit – but at some point, the base will run out of juice providing the electric current for the wire, especially with many connectors.

 If you buy high-quality connectors, you should be good.

 Theoretically, any adapter that’ll let you join 2 cables should do.
-For whatever reason, most autonomous lawn mowers seem to come with Scotchlock 314 -typed splices adapter… Which shouldn’t be required.
-But since it’s what the manufactures seem to prefer, I used them.
+For whatever reason, most autonomous lawnmowers seem to come with Scotchlock 314 -typed splices adapter… Which shouldn’t be required.
+But since it’s what the manufacturers seem to prefer, I used them.

 Well, I used a generic version – the original ones cost 2-3 € each, so I ordered a bunch of genuine Chinese copies, and they work just as fine and were in fact easier to install.
 So that’s good.

 The most expensive robots should.
 For the mid-high range (such as my robots, Worx Landroid L 2000), you typically get to only define a starting point, and the rest is up to the form of your lawn.